 API development and service-oriented applications have had a large tech market share for many years.
 Recently, however, innovations and modern development concepts have changed the way the industry looks at API development itself.
 This has created several challenges that API creators need to address.

 One challenge, in particular, is the fact that API development needs to be simpler.
 With the increased demand for cloud-native applications, distributed systems, and AI, APIs must provide easy-to-comprehend interfaces that don’t expose system complexities.
+One great example would be a geolocation api.

 In this article, we look at some of the most vital questions surrounding API development and modern software engineering practices.